Best accounting software for UK landlords: MTD IT 2026 guide

 The system requires you to:

 Whether MTD IT applies to you depends on your qualifying income.
 This is the total gross income from any self-employment and property before expenses are deducted.
-HMRC will determine who needs to join based on the 2024/25 Self Assessment return submitted by 31 January 2026, and is writing to people affected.
+HMRC determines who needs to join based on the 2024/25 Self Assessment return submitted by 31 January 2026, and has been writing to people affected.

 HMRC is phasing in when people are required to join MTD IT and the date depends on your gross income: